SRohitKumarHP/Week_5-Main-Task./README.md

 Download all the .py files into the src/ folder as given in the document structure.

-Make sure you download all folder of src/, input/, dataset/ in the MetalDefectDetection/ folder. stay in the location of this folder
+Make sure you download all folders of src/, input/, dataset/ in the MetalDefectDetection/ folder.
+Stay in the location of this folder
 Steps to run these:
   1. python -m venv venv
   2. venv\Scripts\activate